The (theta, wheel)-free graphs Part II: structure theorem: Attachments to a P-graph

 (1) Let $k_1$ be the vertex of $R$ whose incident edges correspond to vertices of the clique $N_B(u)$ in $L(R)$.
 Note that by Lemma \ref{node-attach}, $u$ is adjacent to all vertices that correspond to edges incident to $k_1$.
 Construct graph $R'$ from $R$ by adding a branch $P_R$ between $k_1$ and $k_2$, of length one more than the length of $P$.
 We prove that $R'$ is a $k$-skeleton.

-By Lemma \ref{l2}, there is no need to check~\ref{i:5} and~\ref{i:8}.
+By Lemma \ref{l2}, it suffices to check that all conditions other than \ref{i:5} and~\ref{i:8} are met.
 Since $P$ is of length at least 1, $P_R$ is of length at least~2, and thus~(i) holds.
 Since $N_B(u)$ and $N_B(v)$ are not contained in the same extended segment of $B$, no branch of $R$ contains both $k_1$ and $k_2$, and hence~\ref{i:2} holds.

 Note that $R$ and $R'$ have the same degree 1 vertices and the same limbs.
 It follows that~\ref{i:6}, \ref{i:7}, \ref{i:9} and \ref{i:11} hold for $R'$.